 a) Scholarships Available

 Conni Award – to be used to attend a predetermined international conference relevant to continence nursing.
 Includes travel, accommodation and conference costs.
-Please contact your CoNSA state rep for more details
+Please contact your CoNSA state rep, or click the Conni headline link for more details.

 b) Scholarships awarded

 2017 CFA Conference Sponsorsip reports.
 Please click on the name to see the report from that person; Kath Forster, Hayley Leek, Helen Polkinghorne, Jodie Kerr, Lesa Miller, Luke Derriman, Mary Kelly, Nicola Jelinek, Stephen Marburg.